 - The Big Picture Partner Relationship Style

 Each of the four relationship styles has a mindset or perspective which you can read about in the links.
 Each relies on certain types of decision-making, goal setting, and conflict resolution.
 Each style is not compatible with another style.
 Some are healthier than others.
 Committing to one relationship style is a necessity to have a smooth functioning relationship.

-- Get Educated and Stay Uo-to-Date: Learning about the realities of different relationship styles, so you can choose which style works best for your relationship and business, will save you time, heartache, and profits.
+- Get Educated About Different Relationship Styles and Consequences: Learning about the realities of different relationship styles, so you can choose which style works best for your relationship and business, will save you time, heartache, and profits.
 This is true especially when your long-standing relating styles may be different, or dramatically different, which is often the case between two strong entrepreneurial individuals.

-- Commit and Recommit to a Relationship Style: When all partners make a conscious choice of how you’ll work together in business, implementing the relating style that matches your values and desired outcomes—both personal and professional—you’ll navigate differences, decision-making points, and hot-spots with greater ease, saving you both time and money.
+- Commit and Recommit to a Relationship Style Together: When all partners make a conscious choice of how you’ll work together in business, implementing the relating style that matches your values and desired outcomes—both personal and professional—you’ll navigate differences, decision-making points, and hot-spots with greater ease, saving you both time and money.

-- Stock Up Your Toolkit and Refresh These Tools Periodically: Arm yourself with a Big Picture Partnering™ mindset, with the tools and skills to help you navigate common and potential pitfalls all business owners and business partners experience.
+- Stock Up Your Communication Toolkit and Refresh These Tools Periodically: Arm yourself with a Big Picture Partnering™ mindset, with the tools and skills to help you navigate common and potential pitfalls all business owners and business partners experience.

 - Implement Win/Win Solutions to Save Time and Money: When you focus on implementing win/win, mutually satisfying solutions, so you as business partners have a better chance of successful outcomes, it’s more efficient, productive, profitable, and maybe even more fun!
 Why else are you running a business anyway?